LeonidBraun/MobileGameController/README.md

 ## Prerequisites
 you need to install the vjoy-driver and openssl (comes with git).

+## Multiplayer

+start Configure VJoy and add the first 4 devices

 ## how to run:

 ### Create certificate(on Windows):